-Below are typical responses I get when I ask my first time tutor students “is accounting hard?”
+Below are typical responses I get when I ask my first-time tutor students, “Is accounting hard?“

-“I don’t think accounting is hard, but I feel rushed to complete the test or I run out of time.” – A lot of times I’ll hear this response from a student that’s done all of the homework and has a good handle on the material.
+“I don’t think accounting is hard, but I feel rushed to complete the test, or I run out of time.” – A lot of times, I’ll hear this response from a student who’s done all of the homework and has a good handle on the material.
 Like the previous situation, the student receives their test grade, is confused, and contacts me to start tutoring sessions.
 The problem here is efficiency.
 If given enough time, a lot of students can figure out the answers to test questions.
 Unfortunately, most tests have time limits and test more than your knowledge of the material.
 Tests assess your efficiency with the material.
 The goal is to be able to apply what you know, quickly.
-So another area we focus on in tutoring sessions is developing techniques to solve accounting problems efficiently.
+So, another area we focus on in tutoring sessions is developing techniques to solve accounting problems efficiently.

 “I thought it was pretty easy in the beginning, but then I felt lost.” – I usually see a response like this from students that are half way through their accounting class.
 The first couple of weeks are easy.
-The next weeks are a mix of feeling like the information is easy but also, there’s an uneasy feeling about some of the material.
+The next weeks are a mix of feeling like the information is easy, but also, there’s an uneasy feeling about some of the material.
 The weeks after are full of self-doubt.
 There’s a feeling where you think you understand some of the material, but a random test question or two can easily confuse you and derail your confidence.
-A situation like this needs addressed immediately.
+A situation like this needs to be addressed immediately.

 The fundamentals are key in a situation like this.
 Accounting is a class that builds on itself.
-By that I mean, chapter 2 is going to be a struggle if you don’t understand chapter 1.
+By that, I mean Chapter 2 is going to be a struggle if you don’t understand Chapter 1.
 Typically, I’ll work with a student to reinforce what they already know and build on that foundation to push forward to the new material.

 You Might Be Surprised To Know

 Despite being a CPA (Certified Public Accountant) with a master’s degree in Accounting, accounting classes weren’t always easy for me.
-In fact, my first accounting class was a wake up call!
+In fact, my first accounting class was a wake-up call!
 It can be extremely frustrating to try so hard and still get poor grades.
-I can’t tell you the number of times I asked myself “why is accounting so hard to understand?” as I struggled on a test!
+I can’t tell you the number of times I asked myself, “Why is accounting so hard to understand?” as I struggled on a test!

 Additionally, the homework problems didn’t provide an effective way to learn.
-For example, I remember questions where they’d ask for the value of Assets and we’d be given numbers like $5,000 in Cash, $25,000 in Accounts Receivable, and $25,000 in Accounts Payable.
+For example, I remember questions where they’d ask for the value of Assets, and we’d be given numbers like $5,000 in Cash, $25,000 in Accounts Receivable, and $25,000 in Accounts Payable.
 The answer is $30,000, but I remember initially struggling with the $25,000 amount.
-I remember thinking, “do I use the $25,000 from Accounts Receivable or Accounts Payable?”
+I remember thinking, “Do I use the $25,000 from Accounts Receivable or Accounts Payable?”
 This really frustrated me.
 I put in the time and effort and I truly felt like my textbook should have had better examples, more concrete examples.

 Why Do Students Find Accounting So Challenging?

 Initially, it doesn’t take so much effort to comprehend the material, complete the homework, or pass the test.
 But weeks later, accounting class dominates your time, thoughts, and efforts!
-In many instances accounting teachers tell you to study all the information, but they don’t tell you how to study.
+In many instances, accounting teachers tell you to study all the information, but they don’t tell you how to study.
 Learning how to study accounting is the trick.

 For most students, accounting is so hard to learn because they haven’t been shown how to study accounting.
 My Pass Accounting Class program shows you how to study accounting and focuses on the smart way to learn!